obmarg/cynic/cynic-parser/README.md

   </h4>
 </div>

-`cynic-parser` is a GraphQL schema parser - it is part of `cynic` but can also be used as a standalone parser.
+`cynic-parser` is a GraphQL parser - it is part of `cynic` but can also be used as a standalone parser.

 ### Design Goals